You are one of...current visitors on the English part - also ...current visitors on the Swedish part

 This page does not talk about random sampling but rather allocation of participants into groups.
 This is commonly used in experimental studies.
 The advantages of using random allocation to groups are :

-You may assume that any differences between groups are random and not systematic. - May facilitate blinding
+You may assume that any differences between groups are random or caused by an effect of the intervention but not by a systematic error.

 Using random allocation usually also facilitates the use of blinding